 The class is divided into both a morning and afternoon section, each 2 1/2 hours.
-Students are not required to enroll in both sections, however, first preference on a wait list will be given to those students who take the full day.
+Students are not required to enroll in both sections.

-AFTERNOON CLASS: The afternoon session is devoted to drawing and painting from plaster casts and still life set ups.
+AFTERNOON PROJECTS CLASS: The afternoon session is devoted to drawing and painting from plaster casts and still life set ups as well as landscape subjects.
 Each student progresses through various projects in the afternoon session designed to bring their skills to a higher level of polish.

 The first steps to mastering drawing and painting, is learning the basics of measuring, sighting, and comparing.
 This is usually accomplished with multiple exercises and subjects for the student to practice drawing from.
 Subjects are changed out every class which allows the student to develop skills rapidly.